zoubingwu/web-infra/packages/docs/git.md

 - Run tests and make sure all tests pass.

+- Before push, run `git pull --rebase` to make sure you have latest changes in local, resolve conflicts if there are any.

+- Push chagnes to the forked repo under your name instead of the original one.

 - Your PR will be reviewed by two maintainers, who may request some changes.

   - Once you've made changes, your PR must be re-reviewed and approved.